-“Anyone who hates dogs and little children cannot be all bad” (Leo Rosten about W.C.
-Fields)
+“Any man who hates dogs and babies can’t be all bad” W.C.
+Fields

 Not your dog.
 As I said, it’s not an animal.
 It’s your clone.